JosephEoff/josepheoff.github.io/_posts/2019-10-07-voltagebooster-pt2.md

 The current that flows when the inductor sheds its energy flows in the same direction as the current that charged the inductor to begin with.

-If you stop the current flow from the battery, then it looks like this:
+If you stop the current flow from the battery, then the current flow looks like this:

 |Inductor wants to shed its energy|
 |----------------|